 The 2018 Independent Higher Education Survey makes clear that independent higher education providers are committed to the new regulatory system but do not yet feel the government has created the level playing field they sought to achieve with the Higher Education and Research Act.
 Over 50% had already registered with the Office for Students, although the registration framework still remains a challenge for those providers least like a traditional publicly funded university.

-Read the full report here: The Independent Higher Education Survey 2017
+Read the full report here: The Independent Higher Education Survey 2018

-Key findings include:
+Key survey findings include: